HaploConduct/HaploConduct/README.md

 In case of (ultra-)deep sequencing data, exceeding a coverage of 1000x, we advise to split the data into patches of coverage between 500x and 1000x and run SAVAGE Stage a on each patch individually.
 The resulting contigs can then be combined for a joint Stage b and subsequently also Stage c.

+### Snakemake workflow
-We provide a **Snakefile** to run the entire procedure.
-As input it takes your
+We provide a **Snakefile** to run experiments with SAVAGE more easily with [Snakemake](https://bitbucket.org/snakemake/snakemake/wiki/Home).
-fastq-files: single and/or paired-end reads, where the paired-end reads are provided in separate files in forward-forward orientation.
-The file paths need to be specified in the config file `savage_config.yaml`, along with the other SAVAGE parameters.
+All SAVAGE parameters need to be specified in the config file `savage_config.yaml`.
 Please edit the config file and copy it to the directory where you wish to store all SAVAGE output, then run
 ```
-snakemake -s /path/to/SAVAGE_DIR/Snakefile
+snakemake -s /path/to/SAVAGE_ROOT/Snakefile
 ```
-where /path/to/SAVAGE_DIR specifies the path to the SAVAGE root directory.
+where /path/to/SAVAGE_ROOT/ specifies the path to the SAVAGE root directory.
-This pipeline uses [bwa-mem](http://bio-bwa.sourceforge.net/) when choosing reference-guided mode, which can also be installed using [Bioconda](https://bioconda.github.io/).
+When re-executing a workflow, Snakemake will only run the stages of the algorithm for which the input has actually changed, thus avoiding unnecessary computations.

 ## General remarks